Azure/apim-landing-zone-accelerator/scenarios/workload-genai/terraform/README.md

 ./scripts/terraform/deploy-workload-genai.sh
 ```

-Test the hello api using hte generated command from the output
+Test the hello api using the generated command from the output

 ## Troubleshooting